 How many chaperones can we bring?

-We recommend a ratio of 1 adult per 15 students.
-We understand that some students require more help and supervision than others, and for that reason, you are welcome to bring up to a ratio of 1 adult per 5 students plus special education support staff.
+We recommend a ratio of one adult per 15 students.
+We understand that some students require more help and supervision than others, and for that reason, you are welcome to bring up to a ratio of one adult per five students, plus special education support staff.
 Adult tickets in excess of that ratio are at an additional cost reflective of price without subsidy support.

 Day of Show Experience